 Gradual Return to Lifting

-Consider an ultrasound cortisone injection for persistent shoulder pain from weights.
+Consider an ultrasound-guided injection for persistent shoulder pain caused by weights.

 Often, an ultrasound-guided cortisone injection can be helpful for persistent pain.
-Cortisone works well for rotator cuff tendonitis, rotator cuff calcification, frozen shoulder and AC or glenohumeral joint osteoarthritis.
+Cortisone is effective for treating rotator cuff tendonitis, rotator cuff calcification, frozen shoulder, and osteoarthritis of the acromioclavicular (AC) or glenohumeral joint.
 Moreover, hydrodistension is effective for frozen shoulder.

 Other Commonly Asked Questions about Shoulder Pain from Weights: